syedrz/Face_and_LicensePlates_Anonymizer/README.md

 # understand.ai Anonymizer

-To improve privacy and make it easier for companies to comply with GDPR, [understand.ai](https://understand.ai/) decided to open-sourcing their anonymization software and weights for a model trained on their in-house datasets for faces and license plates.
+To improve privacy and make it easier for companies to comply with GDPR, understand.ai open-sourced their anonymization software and weights for a model trained on their in-house datasets for faces and license plates.
+This code repository is made tensorflow 2.0 compatible by fixing various issues in original code.

 To make it easy for everyone to use these weights in their own projects the model is trained with [Tensorflow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection).

 Our anonymizer is used for projects with some of Germany's largest car manufacturers and suppliers, but we are sure there are many more applications.
 We are looking forward to a widespread use and would love to hear your feedback.
-Feel free to contact us with any questions at anonymizer@understand.ai.

 ## Examples